rlnd-ldwg/disp-lib/README.md

 #### mswait(int ms)
 This functions waits for **ms** milliseconds.

 You can adapt the settings in include/delay.asm, to find the best values DelayCalc.ods can help you.
-Simply enter the cpu frequency and the desired delay, the best correction factor can then be found out by trial and error.
+Simply enter the CPU frequency and the desired delay, the best correction factor can then be found out by trial and error.
 Hint: Look at the field with the deviation.